 In the State of Florida, contractors in the construction industry are required by law to obtain and hold a professional license while contracting to perform work.
 Contractors who perform work without a professional license are subject to strict fines and penalties.
-If you have been charged with unlicensed contracting, we strongly encourage you to contact the offices of Trent Cotney, P.A.
-Construction Law Group.
+If you have been charged with unlicensed contracting, we strongly encourage you to contact the offices of Cotney Construction Law.
 Our St. Petersburg construction attorneys will be able to provide you with expert legal advise on how best to handle your case.

 To acquire a license, contractor’s must adhere to strict municipal, local, and state regulations, and must receive approval from the Florida Department of Business & Professional Regulation’s Construction Industry Licensing Board.
 The Board is responsible for regulating and issuing licenses to professionals in the construction industry.
 Licenses may be issued by either registration or through certification.

 In order for a contractor to be registered, the contractor must meet specific requirements for the county or municipality that he or she intends to perform work.
 In addition to meeting any specified standards or requirements, contractors must also obtain a local competency card and occupational license, and must register the competency card with the Construction Industry Licensing Board.
 Registered contractor’s are limited to contracting in the county or municipality from which they have received a competency card.

 1. Registered contractors are required to meet Workers’ Compensation or exemption, Liability, and Property Damage Insurance requirements which are set forth by the Florida Department of Financial Services and board rule 61G4-15.003, FAC.

 2. Registered contractors must also provide credit reports, proof of satisfaction of liens and judgments, and evidence of financial stability.